Ways to Help

 If you think a student might have a substance abuse problem there may be some behaviors or symptoms that are easily observable and could indicate the presence of a problem.
 The following signs and symptoms might indicate that someone has or is at risk for having a problem with drugs or alcohol:

-- You have heard reports or seen the student drinking excessively.
+- You have heard reports or the student informs you that they are abusing substances.

-- The student has been involved in disciplinary actions as a result of alcohol or drug intoxication.
+- The student has been involved in disciplinary actions as a result of alcohol or drug violations.

 Guidelines for Intervention